tensorlayer/HyperPose/docs/markdown/install/prediction.md

 # C++ Prediction Library Installation

-Note that C++ prediction library requires NVidia GPU acceleration.
+Note that C++ prediction library requires NVIDIA GPU acceleration.
-HyperPose is developed and frequently tested on Linux platforms.
+HyperPose is developed and frequently tested on Linux platforms (i.e., Ubuntu 18.04).
 Hence, we recommend you to build HyperPose on Linux.

 ## Docker Environment Installation (RECOMMENDED)

-To ease the installation, you can use HyperPose library in our docker image where the environment is pre-installed.
+To ease the installation, you can use HyperPose library in our docker image where the environment is pre-installed (including pretrained models).

 ### Prerequisites